VESPA SCOOTERS

 Writing about Vespa’s history of selling motorscooters in North America is a daunting task given their long and diverse history.
-There’s really two main era’s of Vespa’s, which are the Vintage ones sold in North America from 1951 to 1984.
-And then there’s the modern Vespa’s that went on sale in the USA when Vespa returned in 2001 (they returned to Canada in 2004).
-This page contains an overview of Vespa’s vintage scooter history, and then it discusses Vespa’s modern scooter in more depth with an overview here and subsequent detailed pages on each model.
+There’s really two main eras of Vespas: Vintage machines sold in North America from 1951 to 1984 and modern scooters that went on sale in the USA for 2001 (they returned to Canada in 2004).
+This page contains an overview of Vespa’s vintage scooter history, and then it discusses Vespa’s modern scooters comprehensively with an overview here and subsequent detailed pages for each model.

-Tightening emission regulations split Vespa’s history in North America into two separate eras.
-Vintage vespa’s were entirely 2-stroke powered, so by 1985, Vespa’s scooters no longer met tightening emissions regulations and Vespa/Piaggio had no 4-stroke engine developed to bring in, so they closed up shop.
+Tightening emission regulations and a toughening market were the forces that split Vespa’s history in North America into two separate eras.
+Vintage Vespa’s were entirely 2-stroke powered, so by 1985, Vespa’s scooters no longer met tightening emissions regulations and Vespa/Piaggio had no 4-stroke engine developed to bring in, so they closed up shop.
 Overly the nearly two decades of Vespa’s absence, quite a few Vespa’s were imported from various countries and with varying specifications.
-These ‘grey market’ imports make the Vespa situation more confusing and additional research is likely required if you’re considering one.
+These “grey market” imports make the Vespa situation more confusing and additional research is likely required if you’re considering one.

 For 1978 a new generation of Vespa arrived, the P series.
 Vespa sold the powerful P200E (shown) and the P125X.
 These were the first Vespa’s with modern 12 volt electrical systems.
 They were very popular and fast.
-Unfortunately, by 1983 new emissions regulations forced Vespa to stop importing these large 2-strokes.
-Accordingly, dealer stock quickly dried up and the vast majority of dealerships closed shop.
-It’s interesting how the demise of Vespa is perfectly timed with the Japanese scooter craze of the 80’s.
-It seems that Vespa failed to adapt to the changing market and didn’t develop a 4-stroke scooter in time.
-Yamaha and Honda were both selling large 4-stroke scooters by the mid 80’s that were quite popular.
+Unfortunately, by 1983 new emissions regulations made it difficult for Vespa to import larger 2-strokes.
+Accordingly, dealer stock dried up and the vast majority of dealerships closed shop.
+Vespa carried on overseas with their PX model, but it wasn’t until the late 90’s when they released their new generation of ET scooters that they began eyeing a return.
+The ET was designed with 4-stroke motors in mind, so it carried high hopes of a return to global prominence.

 2001 - 2002